patbenatar/crevasse/README.md

 * Add some Markdown-specific editing improvements like adding a bullet automatically if you hit enter while already in a list.

-## Caveats

-For compatibility reasons, Crevasse disables Rainbow.js' auto-highlighting functionality.
-This means that if you're using Rainbow.js elsewhere in your app, you'll need to initialize it yourself on specific elements.

 ## Contributing

 1. Fork and clone your fork